-'''

-R> radf_sim <- radf(sim)
+R> radf\sim <- radf(sim)

-'''

-This produces an object of class radf_obj that contains the entire set of test statistics for the univariate testing procedures (i.e., the ADF, SADF, GSADF, BADF, and BSADF).
-Following the econometric methodology of Section 2, the first stage of our analysis involves comparing the ADF, SADF, and GSADF statistics contained in the radf_obj object to their corresponding right-tailed critical values.
+This produces an object of class radf\obj that contains the entire set of test statistics for the univariate testing procedures (i.e., the ADF, SADF, GSADF, BADF, and BSADF).
+Following the econometric methodology of Section 2, the first stage of our analysis involves comparing the ADF, SADF, and GSADF statistics contained in the radf\obj object to their corresponding right-tailed critical values.
 This can be easily done using the method summary().
-Note that, because the estimation is based on the default window size and the sample size is less than 600 observations, summary() does not require as input a radf_cv object of critical values.
-Instead, it can automatically use the Monte Carlo critical values stored in the package.
+Because the estimation is based on the default window size and the sample size is less than 600 observations, summary() does not require as input a radf\cv object of critical values.
+Instead, it automatically uses the Monte Carlo critical values stored in the package.